millwardesque/rebuild-game-js/TreasureHunterScene.todo.md

 # Should do

 - Keep treasure from spawning over top of other treasure
-- Zombies roam when not pursuing (but not into water)
+- Zombies roam when not pursuing
+- Zombies shouldn't walk into water
 - Show player carrying treasure
+- Treasure shouldn't spawn above water
 - Remove all the manual adjustments to make the sprite above ground level (maybe setOrigin?)

 # Could do

+- Make tiles smaller, but digging takes out 2-3 at a time?
 - Stash for depositing treasure
 - Player can dig new holes, but only one before his shovel breaks
 - Player can't dig at all